-- 1. an area served by schools enrolling elementary students in which at least 50% of the total number of children enrolled are certified eligible to receive free or reduced price school meals; or - 2. a geographic area in which at least 50% of children residing in the area, as determined from census data, are members of households whose incomes meet the income eligibility guidelines for free or reduced price meals.
+- an area served by schools enrolling elementary students in which at least 50% of the total number of children enrolled are certified eligible to receive free or reduced price school meals; or - 2. a geographic area in which at least 50% of children residing in the area, as determined from census data, are members of households whose incomes meet the income eligibility guidelines for free or reduced price meals.

 All family child care homes not meeting the criteria for Tier I are eligible for Tier II.
 A Tier II home enrolling a child from a family whose income meets the income eligibility guidelines for free or reduced price meals may claim that child's meals at Tier I rates.
 The meals for all other children enrolled in the program would be at the Tier II rates.
+A Nationwide Waiver of Area Eligibility allows all family child care homes, regardless of their location, to receive the Tier 1 reimbursement rate for all meals and snacks effective July 1, 2021 through June 30, 2022.